A great option for those who travel frequently.

 When running, the clean mode delivers up to 30,000 sonic vibrations per minute to the brush head which moves in a variety of directions and can achieve up to 5 times more plaque removal than a manual brush.

-You might be aware that many electric toothbrush come with timer and pacers built in.
+You might be aware that many electric toothbrush come with a timer and pacers built-in.